President John F. Kennedy's Economic Policies

 Kennedy did this by pumping billions into the economy right away.
 He didn't need Congressional approval.
 He merely directed federal agencies to move their budgeted spending forward as quickly as possible.
 In this way, JFK dumped a billion dollars in state highway aid funds into circulation.
 He accelerated payment of farm price supports, tax refunds, and GI life insurance dividends.
 He created a Food Stamp program and expanded Employment Offices.

+Finally, he asked the Fed to use its open market operations to buy Treasury notes.
+The move would keep long-term interest rates low.
 The Fed also lowered the fed funds rate from 4 percent to 1.98 percent to lower short-term rates.
 A review of gross domestic product by year reveals growth increased by 2.6 percent in 1961, and by 6.1 percent in 1963.

 Most important, Kennedy made clear that he would continue government spending as long as needed to not only end the recession but get the recovery off to a solid start.
 He made good on his word, battling a rising 6.1 percent unemployment rate.